dataandrade/linkapi/README.md

+## GitHub Configuration

+- **Main branch**: main
+- **Dev branch**: dev

+This project has 2 environments configurated:
+- Dev
+  - Where all secrets are setted for Database connection info.
+- Prod
+  - Where all secrets are setted for Database connection info.

+---

 # Teste Técnico - Back-end (Rodrigo Andrade)
 ## General instructions
 Leia atentamente as instruções abaixo para a realização do teste proposto.